dhankhar313/Coursera-Courses/An-Introduction-to-Programming-the-Internet-of-Things-(IOT)-Specialization/4. The Raspberry Pi Platform and Python Programming for the Raspberry Pi/Week 1/Quiz.md

+## Quiz

+### Question 1

 Which component is not contained on the Raspberry Pi B+ board?

-1 point

-USB ports
+### Answer

-@Analog-to-Digital converter
+Analog-to-Digital converter

-Ethernet port

-micro SD slot

-2. Question 2
+### Question 2

 An ARM-based processor is

-1 point

-A processor manufactured in its entirety by ARM Ltd.

-A processor manufactured in part by ARM Ltd.

-A processor whose design is similar to that of an ARM processor
+### Answer

-@A processor which contains a core designed by ARM Ltd.
+A processor which contains a core designed by ARM Ltd.

-3. Question 3
+### Question 3

 Which of the following is not a task of an operating system?

-1 point
+### Answer

-@Improve performance by increasing clock frequency of the processor
+Improve performance by increasing clock frequency of the processor

-Support the execution of multiple processes

-Enable access to a filesystem

-Hide hardware details from the user

-4. Question 4
+### Question 4

 Which feature of the Raspberry Pi tends to make it seem like it is not an IoT device?

-1 point

-It can directly interact with sensors and actuators

-It is small and cheap
+### Answer

-@It provides a graphic interface using a keyboard, monitor and mouse
+It provides a graphic interface using a keyboard, monitor and mouse

-D. It provides network connectivity and computational intelligence

-5. Question 5
+### Question 5

 Once the Raspberry Pi has been configured, what must be contained on the micro SD card?

-1 point
+### Answer

-@The operating system
+The operating system

-The firmware

-The web browser

-The MAC address

-6. Question 6
+### Question 6

 Which of the following is not an impact of overclocking?

-1 point

-More instructions executed per unit time

-Increased power consumption
+### Answer

-@Improved temperature profile
+Improved temperature profile

-Reduced reliability

-7. Question 7
+### Question 7

 raspi-config can only be used during the initial setup.

-1 point
+### Answer

+False

+### Question 8

+The Raspberry Pi can be configured to boot directly to the desktop

+### Answer

 True

-@False

-8. Question 8
-    The Raspberry Pi can be configured to boot directly to the desktop

-1 point

-@True

-False